 Note that there are many tidal restrictions along this section of the coast that require advanced planning with a tide chart

 Cryptosporidium and giardia exist in coastal streams and rivers.
-Always filter or boil water as Iodine is not an effective water.
-Some streams may contain saltwater at high tide
+Always filter or boil water as Iodine and other chemical treatments are not an effective water treatment.
+Some streams may contain saltwater at high tide.

 Ropes on overland trails are not installed or maintained by the National Park Service.
 Use at your own risk.